 Fallin was elected to the U.S. Congress in 2006 where she represented the Fifth District of Oklahoma.
 In Congress, Fallin served on the committees for small business, transportation and infrastructure, natural resources and armed services.
 Fallin co-authored numerous pieces of legislation to lower taxes, reduce regulation on businesses and individuals, fight federal overreach, increase American energy production, create jobs, and protect constitutional liberties.

-She is married to Wade Christensen, an Oklahoma City attorney who is the state's first "First Gentleman."
+She is married to Wade Christensen, an Oklahoma City attorney.
 The couple has six children between them.
 They attend Crossings Community Church in northwest Oklahoma City.